2015-lizaiyang/webpack-cn/docs/using-loaders.md

 * [更多.][loaders]
 * [loaders列表][list of loaders].

-# Resolving loaders
+# 解析 loaders

-Loaders are [[resolved similar to modules | resolving]].
+Loaders are [[resolved similar to modules ][ resolving]].
 A loader module is expected to export a function and to be written in node.js compatible JavaScript.
 In the common case you manage loaders with npm, but you can also have loaders as files in your app.

-## Referencing loaders
+## 引用 loaders

 By convention, though not required, loaders are usually named as `XXX-loader`, where `XXX` is the context name.
 For example, `json-loader`.